Oculus Sets 'Quality-First' Approach for Quest App Submissions

 Image courtesy of: Oculus

-Oculus will enforce a stricter approval process for developers looking to publish games and apps on its upcoming Quest standalone headset, as part of the company’s push for a more “quality-first” approach on the type of content that makes it onto the platform.
+Oculus will enforce a stricter approval process for developers looking to publish games and apps on its upcoming Quest standalone headset, as part of the company’s push for a more “quality-first” approach to the type of content that makes it onto the platform.

 According to Oculus’ developer blog post, publishing director Chris Pruett explains that the company is looking to set a “high bar for content quality” with the goal aimed at ensuring that the Quest platform becomes a successful content ecosystem for both developers and players.